 You don’t necessarily have to hire a developer to build a website.
 Even if you’re not tech savvy, you can build any type of website on a budget thanks to different tools available on the web.

 That said, if you don’t have a clue what tools you’ll need to build a website, chances are you’ll overspend your budget on things that you’ll never need.

 No matter what type of website you want to create, it’s important to know what tools you’ll need for setting up your site.

 - Web hosting (depending on your website builder)

 When building a website, we always recommend you to choose self-hosted WordPress as your website builder.
-WordPress is the platform of choice of almost 30% of website owners.
+WordPress is the platform of choice for almost 30% of all website owners.
 It gives you endless possibilities to create and enhance your website the way you want.
 It also gives you complete control over your website.

 For more details, you can read the best website builders for beginners.

 WordPress is a free and open source software.
 You’ll need to purchase a domain name and web hosting in order to install WordPress and start building a website on top of it.

 Web hosting is like the home of your website.
 This is where you store the content and files of your website.

 When a visitor tries to access your website by typing in your web address (domain name), then they’ll be directed to the website files stored on your web hosting server.